 Different states and countries have different travel rules, regulations and considerations.
 If you have specific questions about an item, ask us.
 Some general items you should not bring are illegal drugs, weapons, hair dryers, expensive jewelry, pets, rigid suitcases, surf boards (it has happened), fireworks and dive tanks.

 Linens, towels AND pillows are provided on boat and not necessary to bring.
+A quick-dry swim towel is handy.

 Considerations